Q65 (New York City bus)

 The Q65 bus route constitutes a public transit line in Queens, New York City.
-The south-to-north route runs primarily on 164th Street, operating between two major bus-subway hubs: Sutphin Boulevard–Archer Avenue station in Jamaica and Flushing–Main Street station in Flushing.
-It then extends north along College Point Boulevard to College Point at the north end of the borough.
+The south-to-north route runs on 164th Street, operating between two major bus-subway hubs: Sutphin Boulevard–Archer Avenue station in Jamaica and Flushing–Main Street station in Flushing.
 The route is city-operated under the MTA Bus Company brand of MTA Regional Bus Operations.